mitraboga/CS50AI/README.md

 The original CS50AI PageRank project implements Google’s classic ranking algorithm using both sampling and iterative convergence.

-For the enhanced version, I treated PageRank as more than a search-engine concept.
+For the enhanced version, I treated PageRank as more than a search engine concept.

 I rebuilt it as a graph intelligence project.